CdFerneding/PokeWars/Max.md

 A test of the navigation agent can be seen [here](https://github.com/TxRuX/Godot_Navigation).

 The navigation code is short, straight to the point and easy to understand.
 That is why I consider it as good code.
 Secondly there are severel parts that are implemented in the Godot interface.
 Which makes is easier to use.
-The real A* algorithm is encapsulated and performace optimated.
+The real A* algorithm is encapsulated and performace optimated by Godot.

 And this is how the code is integrated: